ceri-num/lct-decision-making/README.md

-# Decision Under Uncertainty
+# Distributed Decision Under Uncertainty

-These pages serve as support for this module of the **UV Model Agent Decision**.
+These pages serve as support for the lecture **D2-U2** apparing in differents module:

+- UV Model Agent Decision - **UV-MAD**
+- Project - Artificial Intelligence and Optimization - **FA-PAIO**
+- Introduction of RL for Health Science
+- AI for Manadgers

 You will find there a presentation of the used notion, the tutorials and some resources to process them.